 Following the amendments to the Companies Law (2007 Revision) ("Companies Law") changing the provisions of that law relating to the winding up of companies, further amendments have been enacted, introducing new provisions for mergers and consolidations of companies.
-These amendments, contained in the Companies (Amendment) Law, 2009 came into effect in May 2009.
+These amendments, contained in the Companies (Amendment) Law, 2009 are expected to come into effect before the end of April 2009.

 Prior to these amendments, mergers of Cayman Islands companies had to be effected by means of schemes of arrangement and ancillary orders under sections 86 and 87 of the Companies Law.
 These sections, which required such a scheme to be approved by majorities of the shareholders (or classes of them) of the relevant companies and by the court, were designed to make a scheme which had been so approved binding upon a dissenting minority.
 There was some uncertainty as to the application of these sections where a merger was consensual, and there was no dissenting minority.
 Where those sections were not applicable, no means existed to vest the assets and liabilities of one company in another company by operation of law.
 Such assets and liabilities had to be transferred and novated contractually, with the necessary notices being given and consents obtained.
 Similarly, there was no means of terminating the existence of the transferor company, other than by normal winding up or administrative dissolution.
 As a result, the merger procedure, where available, was time consuming and costly.

-The Companies (Amendment) Law 2009 have introduced new provisions which permit contractual mergers and consolidations, with no requirement for court approval, and a procedure whereby the assets and liabilities of a company can, by operation of law, vest in another company upon such a consolidation or merger.
+The Companies (Amendment) Law 2009 will introduce new provisions which permit contractual mergers and consolidations, with no requirement for court approval, and a procedure whereby the assets and liabilities of a company can, by operation of law, vest in another company upon such a consolidation or merger.